 Minnesota is incredibly fertile ground for research and development innovation and success.

-Private industry and government pump about $1 billion each year into research and development projects that run the gamut of science and technology.
+Businesses pump about $8 billion each year into research and development projects, according to the National Science Foundation.
 Public or private sector, much of the state's research is done in conjunction with the University of Minnesota and the Mayo Clinic, both of which have established international reputations for their own research as well as their collaborations with government and the private sector.

 Some examples of Minnesota’s successful R&D include:

 - The University of Minnesota ranks 13th in R&D expenditures among public universities, with $1.042 billion in 2020.

 - Mayo Clinic had R&D funding of $1.01 billion in 2021.

 - Medtronic R&D expenses for the twelve months ending April 30, 2022 were $2.8 billion, a 10.2% increase year-over-year.
 The company is headquartered in Dublin, Ireland and Minneapolis, Minnesota.